SebastianDominguezC/molecular-dynamics/README.md

 ## How to run

+1. Download code.
+2. Adapt sims to your needs
-Download code, build it and run it (I suggest doing it in release mode):
+3. Build it and run it (I suggest doing it in release mode):

 ```
 cargo build --release